How to Prepare for your VITA Appointment

 Please bring all documents complete and in hard copy.
 Electronic versions are not acceptable.

-Incomplete forms waste valuable time and may result in the cancellation of your appointment.
+Incomplete data wastes valuable time and may result in the cancellation of your appointment.

 Personal Information